mouseless/json-concepts/buildrjs/specs/01-basics/01-literals.md

 }
 ```

-This is because there were no variables in above concepts file, but only
+This is because there are no variables in above concepts file, but only
 literals.
 To define variables see [variables](variables.md) specification.